"Nothing is always absolutely so".

 PHP has its own package manager.
 And it’s one of the best package managers ever.
 Take a look: it has a big official repository (packagist.org).
 Packagist is really good - it is easy to use and it has a lot of packages.
 Packages usually have updates and fixes.
 Some statistics about the package is presented below.

 Frameworks and CMS

 A collaboration between core and frameworks’ developers was improved.
 Some frameworks’ developers introduce a lot of their own solutions for different cases (for instance, you can remember the Facebook’s HHVM).
 It's better for improving the PHP сore.
-On the other hand, it means that we have a large amount of free libraries and modules that we can use in different projects and with different frameworks.
+On the other hand, it means that we have a large number of free libraries and modules that we can use in different projects and with different frameworks.
 For example, the usage of Symfony components: it can be integrated with any other platform.

-Also I want to notice that if technology is obsolete – nobody will use that.
+Also, I want to notice that if a technology is obsolete – nobody will use that.
 We have enough examples of this – Flash or SilverLight by Microsoft.
 If we want to understand more, we should take a look at some popular projects written in PHP.
 So, let it be Drupal.